nickhwang132/nickhwang132.github.io/_pages/about.md

 News
 ======
 * Feb.
-2024: Paper is accepted to TCAD.
+2025: Paper is accepted to Science China Information Sciences.
 Congratulations to Lixia Han and all the collaborators and sponsors.
+* Dec.
+2024: Paper is accepted to IEEE-TCAS-I. Congratulations to Yang Feng and all the collaborators and sponsors.
+* Sep.
+2024: Paper is accepted to IEEE-TCAS-I. Congratulations to Ao Shi and all the collaborators and sponsors.
+* Jul.
+2024: Congratulations to Lixia Han, Guihai Yu, and Ruiyi Li on successfully graduating with their doctoral degrees from our research group!
+Best wishes for your future endeavors.
+* May.
+2024: Paper is accepted to IEEE-ISCAS.
+Congratulations to Ao Shi and all the collaborators and sponsors.
+* Mar.
+2024: Peper is accepted to DATE.
+Congratulations to Lixia Han and all the collaborators and sponsors.
 * Feb.
-2024: Paper is accepted to IEEE-EDL.
-Congratulations to Yiyang Chen and all the collaborators and sponsors.
+2024: Paper is accepted to Science Advances.
+Congratulations to Ruiqi Chen and all the collaborators and sponsors.
-* Jan.
+* Feb.
 2024: Paper is accepted to Nature Communications.
 Congratulations to Yulin Feng and all the collaborators and sponsors.
 * Jan.
+2024: Paper is accepted to TCAD.
+Congratulations to Lixia Han and all the collaborators and sponsors.
-2024: Paper is accepted to Science Advances.
-Congratulations to Ruiqi Chen and all the collaborators and sponsors.
+* Jan.
+2024: Paper is accepted to IEEE-EDL.
+Congratulations to Yiyang Chen and all the collaborators and sponsors.